Evilazaro/Azure-LogicApps-Monitoring/hooks/README.md

 The preprovision hook is your opportunity to validate that the development environment is properly configured before azd attempts to deploy infrastructure.
 This is where you check for required tools (Azure CLI, .NET SDK, PowerShell), verify Azure authentication, ensure resource providers are registered, and clear stale configuration that might interfere with the new deployment.
 By catching configuration issues early, preprovision hooks prevent failed deployments and save developers time troubleshooting errors that could have been detected upfront.

 The postprovision hook executes after infrastructure is successfully deployed but before application code deployment.
 At this stage, azd has set environment variables containing Azure resource names, connection strings, and endpoints from your Bicep template outputs.
-The postprovision hook uses these values to configure .NET user secrets, authenticate to Azure Container Registry, upload test data, or perform any other configuration that requires knowledge of the deployed infrastructure.
+The postprovision hook uses these values to configure .NET user secrets, set up SQL Database managed identity access, authenticate to Azure Container Registry, or perform any other configuration that requires knowledge of the deployed infrastructure.
 This automation ensures that developers have a fully configured, ready-to-use environment immediately after provisioning completes.

 #### Execution Flow